PhuThanh2211/BookStoreWebsite/README.md

 This project is performed following the instruction of Nam Ha Minh teacher.
-We can learn Servlet, JSP and JPA from this project
+We can learn Servlet, JSP and JPA from this project.